ryanwalters/amplify-6/README.md

 ## Issue 1

-`AuthUserPoolException` when using a custom tokenProvider
+`AuthUserPoolException` when using a custom tokenProvider.

 **Steps to reproduce:**